 Gudrød was a ruthless ruler and faced very little competition when making his claim for the throne.
 He spent most of his rule fearing invasion from the Franks, he made many improvements to the security of Denmark.
 A wall was built with an earthen embankment topped by a wooden stockade and protected from the south by a deep ditch.
 Denmark’s most important town, Hedeby was expanded and garrisoned with Danish soldiers and the early sections of the wall were designed to protect it.

 His rule was a tyrannical one, forcing many settlements and towns to accept him as overlord and forcing taxes upon them and he even forced taxes upon his kinsman.
 By the end of his rule, he failed to negotiate a peace treaty with Charlemagne.

 He ruled Denmark for 6 years until his premature death in 810, when after a long night of celebrations one of his men thrust a spear through his heart killing him instantly.
-It turned out to be Åsa’s page-boy, she admitted that he was acting for her and she fled with her son Halfdan back to her father’s Kingdom in Agder where she ruled as queen regnant.
+It turned out to be Åsa’s page-boy, she admitted that he was acting for her and she fled to her father’s old Kingdom in Agder where she ruled as queen regnant.

 Gurød the Magnificent was succeeded by his kinsman Hemming who ruled for two years and successfully made peace with the Franks.

 It was the aforementioned Queen Åsa that kept a young Ragnar Loðbrók safe from the sons of Güdrod, along with his sister Redburga, half brother Rurik and Jewish mother Tora.
 The sons of Gudrød sought to eradicate all threats to the Danish throne.
 Ragnar’s mother Tora was the younger woman buried in the Oseberg ship with Queen Åsa.
 She carried the U7 mitochondrial DNA showing her descent from the semitic people of the middle east.